 Hydrotherapy sessions can help to keep a dog fit and toned and can improve core stability (the core muscles are the muscles which are located in the core of the dog e.g. stomach, mid/lower back and are important in helping to balance the body which in turn helps to prevent injury).
 It can also be useful in the prevention and treatment of soft tissue injuries, enabling a dog to recover from injury far quicker and therefore return to training sooner.

+We all know puppies are full of energy.
 Too much exercise before a dog is fully grown can seriously impact on the health of its joints and bones, contributing to problems such as hip and elbow dysplasia.

 Hydrotherapy is a safe way of providing young dogs with energy-wasting exercise that is kind on the joints and increases the muscle strength for support and fitness.